-Our elected officials and administration considered many factors when setting the District's 2017 fiscal year budget (2016-2017).
+Our elected officials and administration considered many factors when setting the District's 2018 fiscal year budget (2017-2018).
 The most important factors affecting the budget are as follows:

 The State foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended count for the 2017 fiscal year will be 90 percent of the October 2016 and 10 percent of the February 2016 student counts, respectively.
+The blended count for the 2018 fiscal year will be 90 percent of the October 2017 and 10 percent of the February 2017 student counts, respectively.

-The 2016 fiscal year budget was adopted in June 2015, based on an estimate of students that will be funded for the 2015-16 year (a blended figure is used based on the percentages above).
-Based on our internal analysis, we conservatively estimate that our student count will decline by 19 students in 2015-2016.
+The 2017 fiscal year budget was adopted in June 2016, based on an estimate of students that was funded for the 2016-17 year (a blended figure is used based on the percentages above).
+Based on the audited counts, our student count declined by approoximately 19 students in 2016-2017.

-The 2017 fiscal year budget was adopted in June 2016, based on an estimate of students that will be funded for the 2016-17 year (a blended figure is used based on the percentages above).
-Based on our internal analysis, we conservatively estimate that our student count will decline by 24 students in 2016-2017.
+The 2018 fiscal year budget was adopted in June 2017, based on an estimate of students that will be funded for the 2017-18 year (a blended figure is used based on the percentages above).
+Based on our internal analysis, we conservatively estimate that our student count will decline by 13 students in 2017-2018.

-Approximately 86% of all revenues received by the District are directly related to state aid.
+Approximately 76% of all revenues received by the District are directly related to state aid (nearly 87% of General Fund revenues).